bikeshedders/xchacha-rfc/xchacha.md

 The eXtended-nonce ChaCha cipher construction (XChaCha) allows for ChaCha-based ciphersuites to accept a 192-bit nonce with similar guarantees to the original construction, except with a much lower probability of nonce misuse occurring.
+This helps for long running TLS connections.
-This enables XChaCha constructions to be stateless, while retaining the same security assumptions as ChaCha.
+This also enables XChaCha constructions to be stateless, while retaining the same security assumptions as ChaCha.

 This document defines XChaCha20, which uses HChaCha20 to convert the